Sophisss/pm_project/README.md

 - _scripts_ : contains the Python scripts defined to run the Process Discovery and Conformance Checking algorithms.
 - _models_ : contains the model from which the logs have been generated and the output models obtained from the Process Discovery algorithms.
-- _documentation_ : contains the project's documentation
+- _documentation_ : contains the project's documentation.
 - _dataset_ : `road_traffic_log.xes.zip` unzip the file before running the analysis scripts.

 ## Requirements